 You've completed Orientation

 Congratulations!
 You have completed the digital online orientation for new international students.
-Please watch your email for information about live sessions occurring the week of August 31 to September 4.
+Please watch your email for information about live sessions occurring during your first semester of study.

 If you have any further questions about orientation for new international student, please email firstname.lastname@example.org.